microsoft/waf-adoption-strategy-sample/README.md

 The VBD typically includes interactive sessions with key stakeholders to discuss findings, prioritize recommendations, and develop a roadmap for implementing reliability enhancements.
 The goal is to ensure that the organization's cloud solutions are resilient, reliable, and aligned with industry standards.

-It would be recommended that WARA is conducted occasionally on few selected applications as a third-party conducted quality check.
+It would be recommended that WARA is conducted occasionally for a few selected applications as a third-party conducted quality check.
 The WARA is not meant to be conducted for every application in the application portfolio.

 #### 6) DevOps CI/CD Pipeline